sophie-katz/test-ur-code-XD/docs/for-users/docs/assertions/float.md

 ### Different types of comparisons

-test-ur-code-XD has these assertion macros for doing different comparisons with floats:
+test ur code XD has these assertion macros for doing different comparisons with floats:

 ```rust
 // Ensure that x and y are equal accounting for floating-point error